MetadataWorks/ipcc_ddc_site/ddc_help.md

  Guidelines Section</a>.</p>

  <p> Finally, if you have any questions about the DDC, find errors on the site, or have general
- questions about climate scenarios that we can add to our FAQs, then please contact the DDC management
+ questions about climate scenarios that we can add to our FAQs, then please contact the <a href="https://metadata.atlassian.net/servicedesk/customer/portal/6">helpdesk</a></p>
- at: <a href="mailto:support@ceda.ac.uk">support@ceda.ac.uk.</a>
- We will do our best to reply.</p>
  </div>